‘You laugh and cry with us’ Charles tells Queen in moving Jubilee tribute

 For the 2012 Olympic opening ceremony, James Bond famously made an appearance with the Queen – and now it was the turn of the popular Peruvian bear.

-The Queen also revealed she shares Paddington’s love of marmalade sandwiches and keeps an emergency stash in her trademark handbag.
+During the sketch the Queen revealed she shares Paddington’s love of marmalade sandwiches and keeps an emergency stash in her trademark handbag.

 The head of state and her furry guest introduced the opening act Queen by tapping out their song We Will Rock You on china teacups.